NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 * You should stripe this large file so that it can perform the operation in parallel.
 The write will complete sooner and the amount of time the processors are idle will be reduced.
 * You have a large file that will not be accessed very frequently.
 You should stripe this file widely (with a larger stripe count), to balance the capacity across more OSTs. * This (in current Lustre version) requires rewriting the file.

-It is not always necessary to stripe files...
+It is not always necessary to stripe files.

 * If your program periodically writes several small files from each processor, you don't need to stripe the files   because they will be randomly distributed across the   OSTs.

-.. rubric:: Striping Best Practices
+**Striping Best Practices**

 * Newly created files and directories inherit the stripe settings of their parent directories.
 * You can take advantage of this feature by organizing your large and small files into separate directories, then setting a stripe count on the large-file directory so that all new files created in the directory will be automatically striped.